 There are a lot of discussions around the “Cloud”.
 But what does this really mean to the average business?
 Should you even care?
-Some say everything should be Cloud based.
-Others are more resistant.
-Where should you be?
+Some say everything should be cloud-based, while others believe it might be overkill for the average small business.

 Here are 5 things you need to know about the Cloud.

 1. The Cloud is another word for the Internet